 “Really?
 And here I thought she spared me only because you actually won.”

-- Oh no, she held nothing back, I can promise you that.
+– That’s what I was hoping for, that winning would change her mind, but she held nothing back I can promise you that.

 The tickets finally slide out of his grip, I quickly shove them down my pocket like a kid up to no good.

 “Please reconsider joining us for dinner, will you?”

 I grab the bag of groceries and head for the exit.

 – Next week.
 I will also make sure to bring your money too.

 “Great! but if you don’t take your medication then you will be dead by then.”